ComradDoge/DogeEU4/README.md

 General
 - Missions for Kongo

+Graphics
+- Faction frames updated and are deeper in colour

 Fixes
 - Minor file clean up and a small bit smaller file size
 - Ainu is no longer indian and colour reverted to original